Tony Bin: Assessment

 At the end of the 1988 season, Tony Bin was officially rated the equal of Mtoto as the best older male horse in Europe, one pound behind the filly Miesque.
 Timeform also could not divide Tony Bin and Mtoto, awarding both horses a rating of 134 and making them the best older horses of either sex, one pound ahead of Miesque and the British filly Indian Skimmer.

 Stud record

-Tony Bin was sold for US$4 million to the Zenya Yoshida family of Japan.
+Tony Bin was sold for US$4 million to Zenya Yoshida Japan.
 He stood at stud at their Shadai Stallion Station in Shiraoi, Hokkaido, where he met with considerable success.
 The leading sire in Japan in 1994, Tony Bin produced progeny that includes: